HanoverStatsLabs/resources/labs/Lab3Instructions.md

 We have created a starting project for you.
 In order to set it up:

 - In RStudio, go to `File > New Project`.
 Choose "Version Control" from the "Create Project" dialog.
+- Choose "Git".
+You will then see three textboxes.
+- Click the **Browse** button to display a list of all the folders in your home directory on vault.
+- We will now create a parent folder to hold all of your lab assignments for this class.
+Click the **New Folder** button (lower left) and name your new folder something appropriate, like `Math217Labs`.
+Click **Choose** (lower right) to make this the parent folder for Lab 3.
+- In future labs, of course, you don't need to create a new parent folder, just use the Browse button to select Math217Labs as the parent folder.
-- Choose "Git" and then enter the following URL into the "Repository URL" field.
+- Enter the following URL into the "Repository URL" field but **DO NOT** press `<enter>` right away.
 Either type the URL by hand (no spaces) or copy it from the HTML version.

     ```
     https://github.com/HanoverStatsLabs/Lab-Intro-RMarkdown
     ```

-- Enter a name for the project directory. `Lab_3_yourname` might be a reasonable choice.
+- Move to the middle textbox and enter a name for the project directory. `Lab_3_yourname` might be a reasonable choice.
-- Click the **Browse** button to display a list of all the folders in your home directory on vault.
-- We will now create a parent folder to hold all of your lab assignments for this class.
-Click the **New Folder** button (lower left) and name your new folder something appropriate, like `Math217Labs`.
-Click **Choose** (lower right) to make this the parent folder for Lab 3.
 - Click on **Create Project** to finalize the setup process.
-- In future labs, of course, you don't need to create a new parent folder, just use the Browse button to select Math217Labs as the parent folder.

 If all has gone well, you should now see the project files in the **Files pane** at the bottom right of RStudio.